bespoken/bespoken-docs/monitoring/README.md

 Monitoring works across all your supported platforms, providing a unified way to keep an eye on your systems, whether it's an IVR, web chatbot, or any other integrated platform.

 ## Enabling Monitoring
-To enable monitoring, navigate open the test page for the test suite that you want to monitor and click on the monitoring toggle.
+To enable monitoring, open the test page for the test suite that you want to monitor and click on the "Enable Monitoring" toggle on the Test Suite Configuration panel.

 ![Enable Monitoring](../assets/images/monitoring/enable-monitoring.gif)

-This action will open a modal where you can configure your monitoring preferences.
+This action will allow you to configure your monitoring preferences.

-### Configuration Modal
+### Monitoring Configuration
-In the configuration modal, you will be prompted to provide:
+In the configuration panel, you will be prompted to provide:
 - **CRON expression:** This determines the frequency of the monitoring checks.
 You can use one of the predefined CRON expressions available, or enter a custom one in the textfield below.

 ::: warning Important